smartiniOnGitHub/fastify-check-runtime-env/README.md

 ## Note

 The plugin decorate Fastify and expose some functions:
-- `CheckRuntimeEnv`, the checkers implementation, as a class (RuntimeEnvChecker)
+- `CheckRuntimeEnv`, the checkers implementation, as a class (RuntimeEnvChecker); but note that to use it you need to wait for this plugin to be fully loaded and initialized

 Plugin options are:
 - `onCheckMismatch`, define what to do if a checker fails (Node.js version